ridulfo/nino-lang/README.md

 - 2023-10-13: Just finished defining the initial complete syntax.
 Next is to rewrite the lexer, parser and code generator to support the new syntax.
 - 2023-10-15: Syntax has been reworked and a grammar definition can be found in [docs](docs/grammar.md).
 The lexer has been updated to support the new syntax and the parser has been completely rewritten as a recursive descent parser.
 A code generated has been implemented that can generate LLVM IR.
 The next steps are to implement more language features.
 See [milestones](#milestones) for more details.
 - 2023-10-17: Created compiler program
+- 2023-10-22: Implemented declaring and calling functions.
+Function calls can be used as values in an expression.
+The next steps will need to be refactoring and adding unit tests.

 ## Quick start